Pneumococcal Vaccines For 2022

 Pfizer's 20vPnC pediatric vaccine candidate includes 13 serotypes already included in Prevnar 13® – 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F.
-The seven new serotypes included in 20vPnC are global causes of invasive pneumococcal disease (IPD), and are associated with high case-fatality rates, antibiotic resistance, and/or meningitis.
+The seven new serotypes included in 20vPnC are global causes of invasive pneumococcal disease (IPD) and are associated with high case-fatality rates, antibiotic resistance, and/or meningitis.

-Affinivax, Inc. and Astellas Pharma Inc. - ASP3772, a novel vaccine candidate, is targeting Streptococcus pneumoniae.
+Affinivax, Inc. and Astellas Pharma Inc. - ASP3772, a novel vaccine candidate, targets Streptococcus pneumoniae.
 ASP3772 offers B-cell (antibody) and T-cell immune protection against Streptococcus pneumoniae.
 In addition, ASP3772 includes 24 pneumococcal polysaccharides, as well as two conserved pneumococcal proteins.
 The U.S. Food and Drug Administration has also granted Breakthrough Therapy designation for ASP3772 to prevent pneumonia and invasive disease caused by Streptococcus pneumoniae serotypes included in ASP3772 in adults aged 50 years older.

 Pneumococcal Vaccine News For 2019 - 2022